Jorricks/macos-notifications/docs/index.md

 **mac-notification** is a Python library to make it as easy as possible to create interactable notifications.

-## Features
-- 🚀 Easy python interface.
-It's as simple as '`client.create_notification(title="Meeting starts now!", subtitle="Team Standup")`'
-- 💥 Ability to add action buttons with callbacks!
-- 📝 Ability to reply to notifications!
-- ⌚ Delayed notifications.
-- ⏱️ Automatically time out the notification listener.
-- 📦 Just `pyobjc` as a dependency.

 ## Installation
 To use macos-notifications, first install it using pip: